Areas 1M & 1N. The tree at the left is the champion London Plane for Cornwall, measured in 2004 at 34m. It’ll have grown a good bit since then.

 ‘Flowerwood’ (1M-018 & 1M-019) is a fimbriated form of ‘Julia Drayton’.
 There have been suggestions of a serrate edge to the petals on some blooms in some years, so the plant is probably correctly named but not very different from its parent.
 This year (2017) there is no trace of fimbriation on either plant so they seem to have reverted to ‘Julia Drayton’.
 The picture on the ACS website lacks any fimbriation and the one in Macoboy is rose form, not formal double, and lacks fimbriation.

-‘Granada’ (1M-023) has been reduced to a few inches by over zealous part time staff.
-(July 2018)
+‘Granada’ (1M-023) was been reduced to a few inches by over zealous part time staff.
+(July 2018) It never recovered.

 ‘H.A.
 Downing’ (1M-026) is described as a blood red semi-double.
 This is mid pink and pretty much formal double.